NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

     - images/howwework.svg
     content: We work together with international experts from various backgrounds, e.g. ethicists, legal professionals, data scientists.
 The composition of audit commissions varies per case.
-Most of the experts are affiliated to academic institutions.
+Most of the experts are affiliated with academic institutions.
 The Algorithm Audit team facilitates the procurement of sufficient data and context about the case, after which the experts conduct an in-depth study, first individually and then collectively.
 Our team drafts a report that